 So, this is going to be quick.
 Here are the 6 easy steps to scheduling an email using Gmail:

 This Gmail tutorial is for your desktop or laptop computer, but I’ve also created another post to show you how to schedule Gmail emails on your mobile phone.
+(If you’d rather watch the video, click the play > button on the video below!)

 1st Step: Log in to your Gmail account and click on the big red, yellow, blue and green plus sign in the white circle in the left-hand corner.
 This is now what used to be the ‘Compose’ button.